DG1001/ESP-Trendows-IDE/README.md

 2. Click "Connect to ESP32" and select the serial port of your device.
 3. Use the buttons in the toolbar to interact with the device, edit files, and execute code.
 4.  **For the LLM function**:
-    *   Enter your DeepSeek API key in the designated field in the toolbar.
-Token usage and estimated costs will be displayed next to it.
+    *   Click "Models" button to open model configuration dialog
+    *   Select model provider (DeepSeek, OpenAI, Ollama) and enter API key(s)/settings
-    *   Enter a prompt in the field below the editor and click "Send to DeepSeek".
+    *   Enter prompt below editor and click send button (e.g., "Send to deepseek-chat")
-    *   Review the changes suggested by the LLM in the diff view.
+    *   Review LLM changes in diff view
-    *   Click "Accept Changes" or "Reject".
+    *   Click "Accept Changes" or "Reject"
 5.  **For Hardware Context with LLM**:
     *   Ensure a file named `hardware.txt` exists in the root directory of your MicroPython device.
     *   This file should contain text descriptions of your hardware setup (e.g., "LED connected to GPIO 2", "Sensor on I2C pins X and Y").